xdothackerx/data-structures/README.md

 The second sample models a stack, with push and pop functions.
 My version mimicks a buffet plate dispenser.

+The third example takes the form of a single-file line, which explores the queue data structure.

 Resources: http://en.wikipedia.org/wiki/Linked_list, http://www.rubyinside.com/a-minitestspec-tutorial-elegant-spec-style-testing-that-comes-with-ruby-5354.html, StackOverflow, Google

 Collaborators: Steve, Marco, Erik, Alex